carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7-2021-binning.md

 ```
 ## Visualizing and making your bins

-#### 14. anvi-interactive
+### 6. anvi-interactive
 Now the fun part with pretty pictures!
 Type this to open up the visualization of your contigs (of course, change the port number to the one you were assigned):
 ```
 anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db -P 8080
 ````

-#### 15. Visualize in browser
+### 7. Visualize in browser
 Now, open up a browser (Chrome works well) and type this into the browser window to stream the results directly from the server to your browser.
-NOTE that each of you will be assigned a different port number (i.e. 8080, 8081, 8082, etc); use the one you logged in with in the first step.
+Use the port number (i.e. 8080, 8081, 8082, etc) that you logged in with in the first step.

 http://localhost:8080